 If you are a service provider, GP or Government Department, please complete the referral form below and return to headspace Miranda by email, fax or post.
 If the young person has a Mental Health Care Plan in place please provide a copy of this with the referral form.

-We do require all GP's and external referrers to fill in our our referral form to make sure that the young person you are referring is suitable for service at headspace Miranda.
+We do require all GP's and external referrers to fill in our Referral form: Download the referral form to make sure that the young person you are referring is suitable for service at headspace Miranda.

 Anyone can provide a written referral on behalf of a young person to attend headspace Miranda.